katheich/joglog/README.md

 3) race days and names.
 It also allows you to indicate whether plans and runs are of easy, tempo, intervals or endurance category, or uncategorised.

-You can launch the app on Heroku [here](https://joglog-ke.herokuapp.com/), or find the GitHub repo [here](https://github.com/katheich/joglog).

 ## Table of contents
 1. [Technologies used](#Technologies-used)